-I don’t think there’s a right or wrong way to travel, but if you’re looking for non-stop first class luxury on the one hand, or year-long authentically painful backpacking trips on the other, then this blog probably isn’t for you (and that’s fine!).
+I don’t think there’s a right or wrong way to travel, but if you’re looking for first class luxury getaways on the one hand, or year-long authentically painful backpacking trips on the other, then this blog probably isn’t for you (and that’s fine!).
 I’m not a connoisseur of fine food or drink, and have very little appreciation of the arts.
 But I enjoy finding unusual activities or one-off events; believe the best way to explore a city is on foot; and have endless enthusiasm for both architecture and nature, which tend to dominate my photography.
-AS the strap-line suggests, I’m also interested in the act of getting somewhere: whether by trying an unfamiliar airline or aircraft; chaining together several destinations; and / or taking the slow route by train.
+As the strap-line suggests, I’m also interested in the act of getting somewhere: whether by trying an unfamiliar airline or aircraft; chaining together several destinations; and / or taking the slow route by train.
 Hopefully one of my improbable itineraries can introduce you to somewhere or something new!

 This particular site has been in place since Spring of 2014, but the content is compiled from a range of much older sources, both online and off; in particular, I use it to catalogue and supplement my reports for flyertalk.
 To make it easier to tell what might still be current, I backdate entries to when the visit in question occurred; this means that the archives may quietly grow with time… The categories feature groups posts into trips, and by geographic region; whilst I use tags for individual cities, airports, particular brands, and recurring themes.